wp-plugins/avchat-3/readme.txt

 * compatible with SEO friendly URL's in WordPress
 * customisable design: the chat looks and feel can be changed to fit with your existing WordPress theme

-★★★Here are the top 5 reasons why webmasters choose this plugin:★★★ ① Increase members engagement
+★★★ Here are the top 5 reasons why webmasters choose this plugin: ★★★ ① Increase members engagement
 ② Increase time spent on site 4X
 ③ Increase premium ad space (below and above the chat)